Read what inspired Donald Trump to declare - America First

 And, upon entry into the New World, join in the great American experiment; where equal opportunity for all to use their full powers along lines of excellence, in the words of JFK, is the standard that the people of this nation strive to achieve.

+Poverty is contrary to social advancement.
 Extreme poverty in the Americas is injurious to the economic and social well-being of the entire Western Hemisphere,

 therefore: